orechelsea/Lady-Pink-s-Todo-App2/README.md

 Logged in users will also have a 'Logout' and 'home' button highlighted in the navbar.
 The navbar is responsive, collapsing into a triple-bar menu for medium and small screen size.

+# Login Page
+The login page takes users to a new page where they can login to their account to add or update existing todo items, or if they have not registered find a link to register before logging in.

+# Logout Page
+This page confirms if the user wants to logout of their account which covers any instance where the user made a mistake in clicking the signout button.

 # FOOTER
 Image here
 The footer page shows a little message for users to show some love and support and the social media icons where users can click and redirects them to a different page.